 PURPOSE:

 The purpose of this activity is to familiarize an SRA with the proper method for reviewing licensee supplied target set information and plant specific system information prior to a target set inspection.
-This is equivalent to the in-office prep for the target set inspection.
+This is equivalent to the in-office preparation for the target set inspection.

 COMPETENCY AREA: INSPECTION: